agzsoftsi/holbertonschool-web_front_end/0x00-html_advanced/README.md

 Copy the content of 23-index.html into 24-index.html

 - in the nav
-> - create an unordered list, put each anchor tag (Home, Services, Works, …) as an individual list item
+> - create an unordered list, put each anchor tag (Home, Services, Works, ï¿½) as an individual list item
 - in the div in the footer
-> - create an unordered list and put each anchor tag (Facebook, Twitter, …) as an individual list item
+> - create an unordered list and put each anchor tag (Facebook, Twitter, ï¿½) as an individual list item

 W3C does not need to pass